Santa Croce Camerina

 Santa Croce Camerina (Santa Cruci Camarina) is a town and comune in the province of Ragusa, Sicily, in southern Italy.
 As of 2017 its population was of 10,973.

+History

+In 2014, the town was scene to the Santa Croce Camerina crime.

 Geography

 The municipal territory of Santa Croce is surrounded by the one of Ragusa, except for the coastline.
 The hamlets (frazioni) are the villages of Casuzze, Kaukana, Punta Secca and Punta Braccetto, the latter being shared with Ragusa.